NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 ##### Description

-In 2024, the SIDN Fund <a href="https://www.sidnfonds.nl/projecten/open-source-ai-auditing" target="_blank">supported</a> Algorithm Audit to develop a first demo of the unsupervised bias detection tool.
+In 2024, the SIDN Fund <a href="https://www.sidnfonds.nl/projecten/open-source-ai-auditing" target="_blank">supported</a> Algorithm Audit to develop a first demo of the synthetic data generation tool.

 {{< accordion_item_close >}}